davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the average hourly rate for sales based on timesheet data.
 Here's a breakdown of what it does:

 1. **SUM(vw_Timesheet[SalesAmount])**: This part of the expression adds up all the sales amounts recorded in the timesheet.
-Essentially, it gives you the total revenue generated from sales during the specified period.
+Essentially, it totals the revenue generated from sales.

 2. **SUM(vw_Timesheet[Hours])**: This part sums up all the hours worked as recorded in the timesheet.
-It provides the total number of hours that employees or team members have worked during the same period.
+It totals the time spent on tasks or projects.

 3. **Division**: The expression then divides the total sales amount by the total hours worked.
-This calculation gives you the average amount of sales generated per hour worked.
+This gives you the average amount of sales generated per hour worked.

-In simple terms, this measure helps a business understand how much revenue is being generated for each hour of work, allowing for better assessment of productivity and efficiency.
+In simple terms, this measure calculates how much revenue is earned for each hour of work, providing insight into productivity and efficiency in generating sales.

 **`Msr_Budget`**